Built Heritage of the Kingston Peninsula

 Few other historical features tell as much about a community and its people as its residential homes and public buildings.
 From the quaint little vernacular cottage to the grand Georgian farmhouse, every building has a story to tell about the industrious immigrant families who built them and the descendants who maintain them.

-Unless otherwise indicated, all of the houses included in this collection were photographed by William Jones.
+This project began in 2005.
+Unless otherwise indicated, all of the houses included in the original collection were photographed by William Jones.
 Supervision of the project was carried out by Judith Baxter, student adviser for Kingston Peninsula Heritage Inc.

 If you know of an older home that hasn’t been included here, please contact us and let us know, we will do our best to add it to our files.